Sore Throat

 Living with a Sore Throat

-- Take a bite out of a popsicle.
+- Take a bite out of a popsicle

 Home Remedies

-- Get enough sleep.
+- Get enough sleep

-- Cold snacks, such as popsicles, for youngsters.
+- Cold snacks such as popsicles for youngsters

 Alternative Treatment Options

-According to three studies published in 2015, dissolving zinc acetate pills in the mouth may improve symptoms of a common cold in adults, including a scratchy throat.
+Over-the-counter lozenges containing zinc acetate are available.
+According to some studies, dissolving zinc acetate lozenges in the mouth may improve symptoms of a common cold in adults, including a scratchy throat.

 Zinc nasal sprays are also available, although they have caused some people to lose their sense of smell permanently.
 These products should not be used by children.